-College Career Readiness – Excel Center Marion County
+College Career Readiness – Excel Center Marion County The Excel Center

 The College and Career Readiness Specialist (CCR Specialist) builds relationships, systems, and programs to ensure that each student at The Excel Center graduates with a realistic career plan that is connected to postsecondary employment and education.
 The CCR Specialist provides direct advising and case management services for students as they near graduation and will be instrumental in the implementation of a comprehensive foundational career-development program, which allows for intentional advisement of students on academic diploma tracks and enrollment in industry-recognized certification courses and/or in dual-credit course attainment.
 The CCR Specialist develops and maintains an industry-based network of community partners and close-knit working relationships with local college and university staff, departments, and enrollment protocol.